 By choosing Sova Healthcare as your corporate appointee, we will aid and support you with any financial business and sources of income you are unable to handle by yourself.
 This includes bill payments, budgeting advice, dealing with debt and help with benefit claiming and general money management.

 Aim of the Appointeeship Programme

-Sova Healthcare also take a very creative and person-centred approach when dealing with clients’ finances: we can be in regular contact with you and base our services around your lifestyle.
-We also take into account our clients’ personal goals so will help them spend money in a way that is most beneficial to yours or your loved one’s happiness happiness and well-being.
-Our team will regularly liaise with your family to ensure we take a compassionate and caring approach to your wishes, making sure clients are always being listened to.
-Our staff are highly trained in monetary matters and you can rest assured that your financial affairs will be in good hands.
+Sova Healthcare also take a very creative and person-centred approach when dealing with clients’ finances: we can be in regular contact with you and base our appointeeship services around your lifestyle.
+We also take into account our clients’ personal goals so we will help them spend money in a way that is most beneficial to yours or your loved one’s happiness and well-being.
+Our appointeeship team will regularly liaise with your family to ensure we take a compassionate and caring approach to your wishes, making sure our clients are always being listened to.
+Our appointeeship staff are experts in monetary matters and you can rest assured that your financial affairs will be in good hands.